-A person who has completed courses in social work or related field totalling at least 120 ECTS cr, of which 30 ECTS cr are Master-level credits and include a degree project of 15 ECTS cr. has special eligibility for admission to doctoral studies in social work.
-A person who in some other way in the country or abroad has acquired equivalent knowledge also has special eligibility.
+A person who has a Master's degree with completed courses in chemistry totalling at least 120 ECTS cr, of which 30 ECTS cr are earned at Master-level and include a degree project of relevance to the proposed research area of at least 15 ECTS cr, or who in some other way in the country or abroad has acquired largely equivalent knowledge, has special eligibility for admission to doctoral studies in analytical chemistry, biochemistry or physical chemistry.
+It is recommended that the Master-level degree project is at least 30 ECTS credits.